-The idea of having a staff dress code might seem old-fashioned in the modern business world, but it’s important to meet your customers’ expectations when they meet you – and this means looking the part.
-However, this can be a highly emotive issue when employees wish to express their religious or cultural identity through the wearing of a specific piece of clothing or jewellery.
+The idea of having a staff dress code might seem old-fashioned, but it’s important to meet your customers’ expectations when they meet you – and this means looking the part.
+However, this can be a highly emotive issue when employees wish to express their religious or cultural identity through wearing specific items of clothing or jewellery

 The way your employees dress says a lot about your business, so consider what image you’re projecting.
 A dress code promotes a professional image and can help put staff in the right mindset for work.